proactis-documentation/documentation-source/docs/p2p/punchout.md

 ## Customisation
 The xml used for the initial connection is generated using an xslt embedded within the product.
 It is possible to provide your own xslt by creating a file in the plugins folder called __MarketPlaceConnection_{marketPlaceName}.xslt__.
 Where _{marketPlaceName}_ is the name of the configured marketplace.
+For example MarketPlaceConnection_EGS.xslt
 The fields passed into the xml are listed below:

 +	DepartmentCode